babel/website/docs/polyfill.md

 ## Size

 The polyfill is provided as a convienence but you should use it with `@babel/preset-env` and the [`useBuiltIns` option](https://babeljs.io/docs/en/next/babel-preset-env.html#usebuiltins) so that it doesn't include the whole polyfill which isn't always needed.
 Otherwise, we would recommend you import the individual polyfills manually.

+## TC39 Proposals

+If you need to use a proposal that is not Stage 4, `@babel/polyfill` will not automatically import those for you.
+You will have to import those from another polyfill like [`core-js`](https://github.com/zloirock/core-js) individually.
+We may work towards including this as separate files in `@babel/polyfill` soon.

 ## Usage in Node / Browserify / Webpack